PetoiCamp/OpenCat/README.md

 ![](https://github.com/PetoiCamp/NonCodeFiles/blob/master/gif/run.gif?raw=true)

-Inspired by Boston Dynamics' Big Dog, Dr. Rongzhong Li started the project in his dorm in 2016.
+Inspired by Boston Dynamics' Big Dog and Spot Mini, Dr. Rongzhong Li started the project in his dorm in 2016.
 After one year of R&D, he founded Petoi LLC and devoted all his resources to the startup.
 The goal is to foster collaboration in quadruped(four-legged) robotic research, education, and engineering development of agile and affordable quadruped robot pets, bring STEM concepts to the mass and inspire newcomers (including many kids and adults) to join the robotic AI revolution to create more applications.

 ![](https://github.com/PetoiCamp/NonCodeFiles/blob/master/gif/slope.gif?raw=true)

-The project is still a complex system only for skilled makers.
+The project is still [a complex quadruped robot system](https://www.petoi.com/pages/petoi-programmable-quadruped-robot-system) only for skilled makers.
 Yet we want to share our design and work with the community by mass production and bring down the hardware and software costs.
 OpenCat has been deployed on Petoi's bionic palm-sized, realistic lifelike [cute robot cat Nybble](https://www.petoi.com/collections/robots/products/petoi-nybble-robot-cat?utm_source=github&utm_medium=code&utm_campaign=nybble) and
 [high-performance robot dog Bittle](https://www.petoi.com/collections/robots/products/petoi-bittle-robot-dog?utm_source=github&utm_medium=code&utm_campaign=bittle).
 We now have established a production line and can ship these [affordable robotic kits and accessories](https://www.petoi.com/store?utm_source=github&utm_medium=code&utm_campaign=store) worldwide.

 This project provides a base open-source platform to create amazing programmable gaits, locomotion, and deployment of inverse kinematics quadruped robots and bring simulations to the real world via C/C++/Python programming languages.
-Our users have deployed [NVIDIA Issac simulations and reinforcement learning on our robots](https://www.youtube.com/playlist?list=PLHMFXft_rV6MWNGyofDzRhpatxZuUZMdg).
-Our users have also successfully deployed OpenCat on their DIY 3D-print robot pets.
+Our users have deployed [NVIDIA Issac simulations and reinforcement learning on our robots](https://www.youtube.com/playlist?list=PLHMFXft_rV6MWNGyofDzRhpatxZuUZMdg), [developed visual and lidar-based SLAM with ROS using Bittle and Raspberry Pi](https://www.youtube.com/watch?v=uXpQUIF_Jyk&list=PLHMFXft_rV6MWNGyofDzRhpatxZuUZMdg&index=6) and [imitation learning using Tiny Machine Learning Models with Petoi Bittle and Raspberry Pi](https://www.learnwitharobot.com/p/imitation-learning-with-petoi-bittle).
+Our users have also successfully deployed OpenCat on their [DIY 3D-print robot pets](https://www.petoi.com/pages/3d-printed-robot-dog-robot-cat) and developed many robotics projects & applications, such as using [IoT automation of a robot fleet with AWS to improve worker safety](https://www.petoi.com/blogs/blog/aws-iot-robot-fleet-demo-with-petoi-bittle).

 ![](https://github.com/PetoiCamp/NonCodeFiles/blob/master/gif/stand.gif?raw=true)

 ![](https://github.com/PetoiCamp/NonCodeFiles/blob/master/gif/NybbleBalance.gif?raw=true)

 We've successfully crowdfunded these two mini robot kits and shipped thousands of units worldwide.
-With our customized Arduino board and servos coordinating all instinctive and sophisticated movements(walking, running, jumping, backflipping), one can clip on various sensors to bring in perception and inject artificial intelligence capabilities by mounting a Raspberry Pi or other AI chips(such as Nvidia Jetson Nano) through wired/wireless connections.
+With our customized Arduino board and servos coordinating all instinctive and sophisticated movements(walking, running, jumping, backflipping), one can clip on [various sensors](https://www.petoi.com/products/petoi-sensor-pack) and [camera](https://www.petoi.com/products/intelligent-camera-module) to bring in perception and inject artificial intelligence capabilities by mounting a Raspberry Pi or other AI chips(such as Nvidia Jetson Nano) through wired/wireless connections.
 Please see [Petoi FAQs](https://www.petoi.com/pages/faq?utm_source=github&utm_medium=code&utm_campaign=faq) for more info.

 Also, Check out [all of the OpenCat and Petoi robot user showcases](https://www.petoi.camp/forum/showcase).